elueckel/SymconWUPWSS/README_en.md

 ### Version 3.1.1 06-06-2022
 * Fix - UV Value was not fetched

+### Version 3.2 08-02-2023
+* New - It is possible to set the location of the weather forecast in the object tree

 # IMPORTANT:
 Sometime not all data points are fill by the WU API turning those value into NULL - in this case the module will keep the already existing data.